imgag/ngs-bits/doc/tools/BedReadCount.md

 ### BedReadCount tool help
-	BedReadCount (0.1-190-g94e4c3d)
+	BedReadCount (0.1-222-g9be2128)

-	Annoates the regions in a BED file with the read count from a BAM file.
+	Annotates the regions in a BED file with the read count from a BAM file.

 	Mandatory parameters:
 	  -bam <file>     Input BAM file.